Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 • Limiting screen time before going to sleep.

-CBT for Relaxation
+CBT For Relaxation

 The base of CBT is to trace negative thoughts and ideas about sleep and transform them into healthy ones that promote sleep.
 Cognitive restructuring addresses the underlying causes and equips each individual with useful coping strategies that reduce anxiety and discomfort and help to stay calm, promoting good sleep.

-Effectiveness Compared to Medication
+Effectiveness Compared To Medication

 Unlike medications like sleeping pills to improve the sleeping cycle, CBT-I doesn't have any side effects and can be personalised by your therapist or counsellor to cater to each individual's unique needs and requirements.